smart-data-models/dataModel.GBFS/system_information/doc/spec_IT.md

       description: 'Response data in the form of name:value pairs.'
       properties:
         email:
-          description: 'Email address actively monitored by the operator''s customer service department.'
+          description: Email address actively monitored by the operator's customer service department.
           format: email
           type: string
         feed_contact_email:
-          description: 'A single contact email address for consumers of this feed to report technical issues (added in v1.1).'
+          description: A single contact email address for consumers of this feed to report technical issues (added in v1.1).
           format: email
           type: string
         language:
-          description: 'The language that will be used throughout the rest of the files.
-It must match the value in the gbfs.json file.'
+          description: The language that will be used throughout the rest of the files.
+It must match the value in the gbfs.json file.
           pattern: ^[a-z]{2,3}(-[A-Z]{2})?$
           type: string
         license_url:
-          description: 'A fully qualified URL of a page that defines the license terms for the GBFS data for this system.'
+          description: A fully qualified URL of a page that defines the license terms for the GBFS data for this system.
           format: uri
           type: string
         name:
-          description: 'Name of the system to be displayed to customers.'
+          description: Name of the system to be displayed to customers.
           type: string
         operator:
-          description: 'Name of the operator'
+          description: Name of the operator
           type: string
         phone_number:
-          description: 'A single voice telephone number for the specified system that presents the telephone number as typical for the system''s service area.'
+          description: A single voice telephone number for the specified system that presents the telephone number as typical for the system's service area.
           type: string
         purchase_url:
-          description: 'URL where a customer can purchase a membership.'
+          description: URL where a customer can purchase a membership.
           format: uri
           type: string
         rental_apps:
-          description: 'Contains rental app information in the android and ios JSON objects (added in v1.1).'
+          description: Contains rental app information in the android and ios JSON objects (added in v1.1).
           properties:
             android:
               dependencies:
                 android:
                   - store_uri
                   - discovery_uri
-              description: 'Contains rental app download and app discovery information for the Android platform. (added in v1.1)'
+              description: Contains rental app download and app discovery information for the Android platform. (added in v1.1)
               properties:
                 discovery_uri:
-                  description: 'URI that can be used to discover if the rental Android app is installed on the device (added in v1.1).'
+                  description: URI that can be used to discover if the rental Android app is installed on the device (added in v1.1).
                   format: uri
                   type: string
                 store_uri:
-                  description: 'URI where the rental Android app can be downloaded from (added in v1.1).'
+                  description: URI where the rental Android app can be downloaded from (added in v1.1).
                   format: uri
                   type: string
               type: object